 2. Try a regular theme

-You may also want to have new specials frequently, and advertise them widely.
+Have a recurring event with a theme, and advertise widely.
 This is great for restaurant customer retention, because it reminds past guests of your business and gives them a reason to come back and try something new or something they enjoyed in the past.

 4. Reward customer loyalty

-You don’t have to be indirect with your guests.
-If want them to return, reward them for it!
-Rewards and special deals give customers a reason to visit a second time.
+If want customers to return, reward them for it!
+Rewards and special deals for repeat customers give them a reason to visit a second time.
 Often, they will visit more frequently than they would have otherwise.
 Punch cards are fine for creating restaurant customer retention, but consider expanding your audience and accessibility with an app.
 If your restaurant doesn’t have one of its own, use an outside service.
 Offer deals for multiple check ins or reviews on apps like Yelp and Foursquare.